Electoral division (Ireland): History until partition

 Whereas the 1841–1891 censuses had been broken down by civil parish and townland, those of 1901 and 1911 were broken down by DED and townland.

-The Local Government (Ireland) Act 1919 mandated the single transferable vote (STV) from the 1920 local elections, and the LGBI created multi-seat "district electoral areas" by combining one-seat and two-seat DEDs.
+The Local Government (Ireland) Act 1919 mandated the single transferable vote (STV) for the 1920 local elections and later elections, and the LGBI created multi-seat "district electoral areas" by combining one-seat and two-seat DEDs.

 Northern Ireland

 After the 1920–22 partition of Ireland, the Stormont government took over the LGBI's powers within Northern Ireland; power to define DEDs fell initially to the Minister of Home Affairs, later to the Minister of Health and Local Government, and finally to the Minister of Development.
 The Parliament of Northern Ireland abolished STV in 1922 and returned to "district electoral divisions" instead of the larger "district electoral areas".
 The reconstituted DEDs were delineated in 1923 in time for the 1924 local election.
 The Ulster Unionist Party used gerrymandering to ensure unionist control in areas with small nationalist population majorities.
-PLUs were abolished in 1948 on the introduction of the National Health Serrvice, but DEDs remained the electoral units for rural districts, and largely aligned with the wards used in urban districts.
+PLUs were abolished in 1948 on the introduction of the National Health Service, but DEDs remained the electoral units for rural districts, and largely aligned with the wards used in urban districts.
 There were very few changes to DED boundaries made between 1923 and their obsolescence under the Local Government (Boundaries) Act (Northern Ireland) 1971, except to adjust to extension of urban municipal boundaries.
 The 1926–1951 censuses were published down to townland level, while for those of 1961–1971, the lowest level of detail was DED or ward.

 The 1971 act replaced the two-tier county and district local government model with a single-tier district model, with each of the 26 new districts divided into "district electoral divisions to be known as wards".
 A boundary commissioner delineating the districts and wards could disregard the old DEDs but use them for reference where convenient.
 The centres of the new districts of Antrim, Castlereagh and Magherafelt were defined in terms of the DEDs of the same names.
 The worsening of the Troubles meant direct rule was introduced in 1972; among the changes intended to conciliate nationalists was the reintroduction of STV for the 1973 local elections, based on district electoral areas made up of multiple wards.
 The term "district electoral division" is obsolete, "ward" being used instead.
 The Local Government Act (Northern Ireland) 1972 requires a boundary commissioner review every 12 years, and the wards were last redefined in 2012 by the Department of the Environment of the then Northern Ireland Executive.